 Surgery

-Surgery is often used to remove the tumour and reduce the risk of cancer spreading.
+Surgery is often a key part of your treatment, used to remove the tumour and lower the chance of cancer spreading.

 Other treatments (before or after surgery)

-Treatments such as chemotherapy or hormone therapy may be used to shrink the tumour
+Treatments such as chemotherapy or hormone therapy may be used to shrink your tumour before surgery.
+This can sometimes make breast-conserving surgery possible.

 After surgery (adjuvant therapy):

-Further treatment may be recommended to reduce the risk of the cancer returning.
+Further treatment may be recommended to lower the chance of your cancer coming back.

 Chemotherapy:

-Used to target any remaining cancer cells and prevent them from growing or dividing.
-It may be recommended at various stages of breast cancer.
+Uses medication to target cancer cells throughout the body and may be used at different stages of breast cancer.

-Often used to reduce the risk of recurrence in your breast, chest, or nearby lymph nodes after surgery.
+Uses targeted energy beams to lower the chance of cancer returning in your breast, chest wall, or nearby lymph nodes after surgery.

 Hormone therapy:

-For cancers that are hormone-sensitive, this treatment helps control cancer growth.
+For cancers that are sensitive to oestrogen or progesterone, this treatment helps slow or stop their growth.

 Targeted therapy: